-This is arguably today’s most popular cannabis myth.
+The cannabis “strain” is likely one of the most well-known cannabis terms today.
 We’re even willing to bet that you’ve only heard of cannabis varieties described as “strains.”

-These days we have more effective science-based terms to compare cannabis plants and products.
-As the industry continues to mature, educating yourself about these terms will become essential for getting the most from your cannabis or CBD experience.
+As the industry continues to mature, educating yourself about these terms will become essential for getting the most from your cannabis experience.

 So, if any of these scenarios sound like you: